 Customer retention programs, or commonly known as customer loyalty programs, are reward programs especially planned by brands and companies to encourage loyal customers.
 These programs inspire customers to buy more and win rewards.
 As a result, 84% of consumers say they're more apt to adhere to a brand that offers a loyalty program.
 Generally, these loyalty programs have four categories - points, tiers, social media, and paid programs.

 Many growing companies like MamaEarth, Boat, etc., launched different loyalty programs to boost sales and retain their customers.
-This also helped them in growing faster.
-Even well-established companies like Starbucks and Amazon also come up with innovative rewards programs and inspire customer loyalty.
+This also helped them in fast growth.
+Even well-established companies like Starbucks and Amazon come up with innovative rewards programs and inspire customer loyalty.

 There are several benefits of customer loyalty program-

-Some of the standard loyalty programs models are points program, tier programs, free perks program, subscription program, refer a friend program, and cashback programs.
+Some of the standard loyalty program models are points program, tier program, free perks program, subscription program, refer a friend program, and cashback program.
 Companies with effective customer retention programs grow revenues 2.5 times faster than their competitors.
 You can start your loyalty program with Smile.io, a Shopify loyalty app used by brands like Inkbox.
-There are also other options like Antavo, Growave, and Appvirality.
+There are other options as well like Antavo, Growave, and Appvirality.

 Having a retention program is profitable to both the company and the customer.
 Customers get more value on each purchase they make, while the company receives loyal customers and repeat purchases.
 For example - Initially, you can offer some joining offers, welcome points, or reward your customers on regular purchases.
 As a customer becomes frequent, you can automate some loyalty features and reward them for specific actions taken on your app.